 Although gathered at an early stage in the evolution of aspect-oriented programming, these empirical results can help evolve the approach in several ways.
-First, the results can help builders of cross-cutting modularity techniques, such as aspect-oriented programming and the closely related subject-oriented programming [9], improve the usefulness and usability of the techniques.
+First, the results can help builders of cross-cutting modularity techniques, such as aspect-oriented programming and the closely related subject-oriented programming [7], improve the usefulness and usability of the techniques.
 The results can also help bridge to another useful form of empirical study-longer running industrial-based case studies-by helping potential early adopters of the technology determine whether the technique is suitable to address some of their development problems.
-Finally, software engineering researchers may build on our methods and results to continue experimental studies of both aspect-oriented programming and other separation of
+Finally, software engineering researchers may build

-Version 0.2 of AspectJ provides more general purpose support for programming cross-cutting concerns [1]. concern techniques.
+2Version 0.2 of AspectJ provides more general purpose support for programming cross-cutting concerns [21]. on our methods and results to continue experimental studies of both aspect-oriented programming and other separation of concern techniques.